seifriahi/Ecolink-iOS-mobile-app/README.md

 ## Overview

 Ecolink is an iOS mobile app crafted with SwiftUI, aimed at empowering users to actively contribute to environmental causes.
-Developed by Sameh ben amor, Houssem ben mabrouk, Daly tlili, Mohamed Ajili, Riahi Seif, and Zied abderrahim, the app presents a user-centric approach, offering modules that cover various aspects of environmental engagement.
+Developed by Riahi Seif, Houssem ben mabrouk, Daly tlili, Mohamed Ajili and Sameh ben amor, the app presents a user-centric approach, offering modules that cover various aspects of environmental engagement.

 ## Modules